 - It’s suitable for celiacs, vegans, and people with nut-allergies.

-- It’s ready in less than 30 minutes and can be prepared in one bowl.
+- This muesli is ready in less than 30 minutes and can be prepared in one bowl.

 - It can be stored for up to 4 weeks.